-When Jenna was 18, she moved to the west coast, where she busked the inner harbour and street markets, and held a weekly spot at Bastion Square.
+When Jenna was 18, she moved to the west coast, where she busked Victoria's inner harbour and street markets, and held a weekly spot at Bastion Square.
 Jenna’s performance venues ranged from Ocean Island Inn to the world renowned Butchart Gardens, and was an open mic regular at Darcy’s Pub and Felicita’s at UVic.
 Busking one day, a $20 bill was casually dropped into her case.
 It was from singer songwriter Kevin Woodward.
-He made Jenna a solemn deal – that he’d help her record her first album if she vowed to pay-it-forward one day.
+He made Jenna a deal – that he’d help her record her first album if she vowed to pay-it-forward one day.
 That’s the story of how Jenna’s 2005 Overabundantly album came to fruition, and she fully intends on keeping her promise.
 Jenna’s discography continued with her 2011 EP “It's Perfect Timing,” recorded at Infinity Studios with producer Jason Cook, featuring lead guitarist Christian Down.
 It exerts a raw soulful quality, and many of its songs are environmentally inspired.
 Jenna's single You Can't Give Up was released to radio across Canada and chosen for the Rock'in the Peace Compilation and showcase at the North Peace Cultural Centre in 2012.
 With awesome reviews, she was asked to open for Juno award-winning Russell DeCarle at the Lido Theatre.